Annual Registration

 You will not be billed separately for the student healthcare fee.
 Rather, you must make sure to pay it in OmaKela for each academic term.
 Visit Kela’s website for information about how to pay the student healthcare fee.

 If you have social security coverage in another EU/EEA country, Switzerland, Great Britain or Northern Ireland, you do not have to pay the healthcare fee, but you must still contact Kela.
-However, you can use the FSHS’s services.
+However, you can still use the FSHS’s services.
 Visit Kela’s website for information about how to proceed if you have social security coverage in another EU/EEA country, Switzerland, Great Britain or Northern Ireland.

 Membership in two student unions